Privacy: the iOS browser showdown

 Edge, well-hidden protections

-- 96 hosts contacted.
+• 96 hosts contacted.

-- 368 requests.
+• 368 requests.

-- 10.2 MB of data downloaded.
+• 10.2 MB of data downloaded.

 Edge is comparable to Chrome, which is not a compliment.
 But Edge has some interesting hidden options.
-If you go to “Settings”, to “Content blockers”, you can discover a “native” integration of the Adblock Plus blocker:
+If you go to “Settings”, then “Content blockers”, you can discover a “native” integration of the Adblock Plus blocker:

 So I activate “Block ads”

-Yes Edge has integrated Adblock Plus into its browser.
-However, Adblock Plus is also an advertising company, which gets paid big sums by marketing giants (including Microsoft, but also Google, Amazon, Criteo, Taboola or Outbrain) to let certain advertisements pass, a great hypocrisy.
-You must therefore go further to block all advertisements, namely go to the “Advanced settings” of “Content blockers”:
+Yes, Edge has integrated Adblock Plus into its browser.
+However, Adblock Plus is also an advertising company, which gets paid large sums by marketing giants (including Microsoft, but also Google, Amazon, Criteo, Taboola or Outbrain) to let certain ads through: a fine hypocrisy.
+You must therefore go further to block all ads, namely go to the “Advanced settings” of “Content blockers”:

 I disable “Acceptable Ads”.